 I really do believe everything happens just as it should.
 Feeling a bit overwhelmed and procrastinating, a friend recently recommended this book.
 "The 5 Second Rule" by Mel Ribbons.
 Who knew that the 5 second rule doesn't just apply to food!
 If you've read or are currently reading this book, I'd love to hear your thoughts.
 Does it really only take 5 seconds to change your life?

-I'm a certified art therapist, art educator, artist, and idealistic minimalist.
 Living through my creativity is were I find joy and fulfillment.
 I want to share this with all of you.
 This blog is intended to provide quick tips and fun posts about how to live more creatively and improve your emotional wellness.
 Personal growth is a process and I am here to inspire and motivate you!